tmalsburg/tango-plus-theme/README.md

 Color theme for Emacs loosely based on the tango palette.
 As all themes, this is a work in progress.
 The basis for this theme was the tango theme that is part of Emacs 24.
-However, some colors where added to increase contrast.
-Also, support was added for evil, org mode, mu4e, helm, and markdown-mode among others.
+Some colors where added to increase contrast.
+Also, support was added for evil, org mode, mu4e, helm, epresent and markdown-mode among others.

 ## Installation